-Our current process is explained below, but it is important to preface this section with a note that we are in the process of evolving and expanding membership options.
+Our current process is explained below, but it is important to preface this section with a note that we are in the process of evolving and expanding the options to connect with the Ecovillage.
 Please read the next Question & Answer if this sparks your curiosity.